Bored-Wizard/doubleSlash/README.md

 2)Make the page responsive was another task that made us difficult 3)Coding Solidity and making it functioning was another major task where we found it difficult

-How we solved-- We tried to explore the problems by ourselves and we're able to
+How we solved-- We tried to explore the problems by ourselves and we're able to divide the task and assinged to everyone

 𝗧𝗲𝗰𝗵 𝗦𝘁𝗮𝗰𝗸-